munich-quantum-toolkit/.github/profile/README.md

 To support this endeavor, please consider:

-- Sponsoring us on GitHub: https://github.com/sponsors/munich-quantum-toolkit
 - Starring and sharing our repositories: https://github.com/munich-quantum-toolkit
 - Contributing code, documentation, tests, or examples via issues and pull requests
 - Citing the MQT in your publications (see [Cite This](#cite-this))
+- Citing our research in your publications (see [References](https://mqt.readthedocs.io/en/latest/handbook/references.html))
 - Using the MQT in research and teaching, and sharing feedback and use cases
+- Sponsoring us on GitHub: https://github.com/sponsors/munich-quantum-toolkit

 <p align="center">
   <a href="https://github.com/sponsors/munich-quantum-toolkit">